Sisters of Saint Paul of Chartres: Beyond France

 The sisters expanded their missionary work to the Islands of Martinique in 1818.
 They settled in England in 1847 at the invitation of Cardinal Wiseman.

 By 1902 they had over two hundred and fifty houses in France where, besides various kinds of schools, they undertook asylums for the blind, the aged, and the insane, hospitals, dispensaries, and crèches.
 By 1913, more than one hundred and sixty of these schools had been closed, also thirty of the hospitals, military and civil, in the French colonies, three convents at Blois and a hospice at Brie.
 On the other hand they had in the meanwhile opened five or six hospitals overseas.

-In 1904, seven Sisters came to the Philippines from Saigon, Vietnam at the invitation of Bishop Frederick Z. Rooker, bishop of Jaro.
+In 1904, seven sisters came to the Philippines from Saigon, Vietnam at the invitation of Frederick Z. Rooker, bishop of Jaro.
 They opened a girls' boarding school in Dumaguete.
 Over time, they developed St. Paul University System, which became known for training nurses.

 Hong Kong

 The first Sisters of St. Paul de Chartres arrived in Hong Kong in 1848.
-Institutions founded by the Sisters include:
+Institutions founded by the sisters include: